Book Editors – for novels, non-fiction and manuscripts – Jericho Writers

 Stuart Walton

 Stuart Walton is an established writer and editor who has had sixteen books published, and has been a senior writer and inspector on the Good Food Guide for thirty years.
 His published works range from a history of intoxicants, Out of It (now in its second edition), to critical studies of the emotions and the five senses, as well as a debut novel, The First Day in Paradise (2016).
-His most recent work is an inquiry into mayhem and disorder, An Excursion into Chaos, published by Bloomsbury in 2021.
+His most recent work is a critical examination of love and romance, Sleepless Nights: The Faults and Failings of Love, published by Academica Press in 2024.
 He has been translated into twelve languages.
 In his early career, he wrote on food and wine, co-edited the Hachette Wine Guide and has been a senior writer and inspector on the Good Food Guide for thirty years.
 As well as being a prolific book critic for, among others, the TLS, the London Magazine, the LA Review of Books and Review 31, Stuart is a Royal Literary Fund Tutorial Fellow at Plymouth University and has an Oxford Advanced Certificate in Creative Writing.
 Find Stuart on Twitter here: @stuartwalton1

 Read more